KILTprotocol/sdk-js/docs/contribution-guide.md

 * Open any of the generated files in your browser, such as `sdk-js/docs/api/index.html`.
 You can now use the menu or inline links to navigate across modules and classes.

 ⚠️ Make sure you don't commit these generated files.

+## Building and testing

+For development purposes you can build the SDK from typescript sources by running `yarn build` in the root folder of the repository.
+After switching branches of if you experience issues during building or testing it is recommended to run `yarn clean` before building to delete all build artifacts and thus force a fresh build.

+Before packaging the SDK e.g. for release on npm, you must run `yarn build:release`, which not only forces a clean build but also produces ES6 modules code in addition to CJS output.
+Building ESM code is skipped in `yarn build` to speed up the build/rebuild process.

+When running jest in `--watch` mode, you should have `yarn build:watch` running in a separate terminal window to make sure file changes are immediately picked up an trigger a rebuild.

 ## Tests